aburra16/waiting-for-satoshi/script.md

             (They lock eyes, speak in unison.)
 He isn’t coming.

             (The words echo.
-Nothing happens—no thunderbolt, no trumpet.
+Nothing happens.
+No thunderbolt, no trumpet.
             Just relief.)

                          GIOVANNI